 - 2. Determine the best location for the termination kit. - 3.
-Cut the recommended 3 1⁄2 in (8.9 cm) diameter hole for 2 in (5.1 cm) vent termination, 6 5/8 in (16.9 cm) diameter hole for 4 in (10.2 cm) vent termination, or 4 1⁄2 in (11.5 cm) for 3 in (7.6 cm) vent termination. - 4.
+Cut the recommended 6 5/8 in (16.9 cm) diameter hole for 4 in (10.2 cm) vent termination or 4 1⁄2 in (11.5 cm) for 3 in (7.6 cm) vent termination. - 4.
 Partially assemble vent kit by performing the following: - a.
-Cement concentric Y fitting to larger diameter pipe (see Figure 20). - b.
-Cement rain cap to smaller diameter pipe (see Figure 21).
+Cement concentric Y fitting to larger diameter pipe (see Figure 21). - b.
+Cement rain cap to smaller diameter pipe (see Figure 22).

-Figure 21 - Rain Cap to Small Vent Pipe Assembly
+Figure 22 - Rain Cap to Small Vent Pipe Assembly

 - 5. Install concentric Y fitting and pipe assembly through the structure's hole and field-supplied roof boot/flashing.
-Do not allow insulation or other materials to accumulate inside pipe assembly when installing through the hole. - 6.
-Secure assembly to roof structure as shown in Figure 22 using field-supplied metal strapping or equivalent support material.
+Do NOT allow insulation or other materials to accumulate inside pipe assembly when installing through the hole. - 6.
+Secure assembly to roof structure as shown in Figure 23 using field-supplied metal strapping or equivalent support material.